Caresle/chess_analyzer/README.md

 # Chess Analyzer

 Personal tool for showcase chess analitics.
+Made with React, Typescript, TailwindCSS, and HeroUI.